ak98/DCP.CoMonad/readme.md

 2. First Class Functions and Higher-order functions

-    An __ability__ to pass and recieve functions as parameters.
+    An __ability__ to pass and receive functions as parameters.

     .Net and indeed most languages possess this ability.
 Func&lt;T..n&gt; and delegates represent this ability in .Net

 The important thing to note is that .Net (C# in particular) is fully capable of functional programming style and technique.

-## Introduction
+## Introduction ##

-Inspired by Scott Wlaschin and and railway oriented program design principles, with the requirement to eradicate exceptions from code paths we focus on using functional mechanisms.

-The latest features of C sharp enable us to adopt new paradigms based on functional monadic design.

-__Eradicate Exceptions__
+Functional programming style primary benefit is enhancing code readability and ability to reason about.

+The composition throughout our programs is really important.
+We need to be confident that each piece of code and the composition of code is correct.

+Having one small piece of code that is easy to read and reason about is very easy to achieve in practically any dynamic.

+Dealing with large code bases maintained by multiple developers is intrinsically more difficult.

+Functional style shines 😊 in this regard.

+## No Exceptions ##

-Using the Result&lt;T&gt; class to represent the discriminated union of either result or error allows us to adopt railway oriented programming, chaining function calls and reducing code paths to a single railway track.
+Using the Result&lt;T&gt; struct type.
+This type represents a discriminated union of either success or error and allows us to adopt railway oriented programming.
+Chain function calls and reduce code paths to a single railway track.

-Result&lt;T&gt; implements Map, Bind, MapAsync, BindAsync
+Result&lt;T&gt; implements Map, Bind, Combine and their async counter-parts

 With these few methods we can transform code to more functional happy paths.